 NVC Grain Free Dog Food receives the Advisor’s second-highest tier rating of 4.5 stars.

-The NVC Grain Free product line includes two dry recipes.
+The NVC Grain Free product line includes 2 dry dog foods.

 Each recipe below includes its related AAFCO nutrient profile when available on the product’s official webpage: Growth, Maintenance, All Life Stages, Supplemental or Unspecified.

 Important: Because many websites do not reliably specify which Growth or All Life Stages recipes are safe for large breed puppies, we do not include that data in this report.
 Be sure to check actual packaging for that information.

 - NVC Canine Grain Free Buffalo and Duck [A]

 - NVC Canine Grain Free Chicken and Potato [A]

 NVC Canine Grain Free Buffalo and Duck was selected to represent both products in the line for this review.

 Dry Dog Food